holochain/holochain/docs/specs/src/hwp_2_overview.md

 1. As self-recorded Source Chains of each of the Agent's Actions

-2. As a Graphing Distributed Hash Table that results from the sharing and validation of these Actions across Agents collectively sharing portions of the data
+2. As a Graphing Distributed Hash Table that results from the sharing and validation of these Actions across Agents, collectively sharing portions of the data

 The first form ensures the integrity of all data stored in the network